Environmental, Social & Governance (ESG) Policy

 6. Working with others

-We recognise that collectively as asset owners we have the power to change the investment system to address most social and environmental issues facing the planet.
+We recognise that collectively as asset owners we have the power to change the investment system to address most social and environmental issues facing the planet for the benefit of our customers.
 To do that not only must we work together but we must also try to open up debate and raise awareness with new audiences.

 This was our intention behind becoming the Make My Money Matter campaign’s first pension pledge partner.
 It is also why we engage with a number of initiatives as an asset owner that will allow us to act collectively with other investors where appropriate.

-From 2021 we’ve been an investor signatory and disclosing participant under the Workforce Disclosure Initiative (WDI) and were short-listed for an award in the ‘Best First Time Responder’ category.
+From 2021 we’ve been an investor signatory and disclosing participant under the Workforce Disclosure Initiative (WDI).
 The WDI aims to improve corporate transparency and accountability on workforce issues, provide companies and investors with comprehensive and comparable data and help increase the provision of good jobs worldwide.
-In 2022, our WDI disclosure score was 89%, as compared to a financial sector average of 67%.
-From 2022, we also began to ask the companies in our supply chain to disclose under the WDI.
+In 2023, our WDI disclosure score was 99%, as compared to a financial sector average of 64%.
+In 2023 we won two WDI Awards for our submission and efforts in collecting data; the WDI Award for the company with the most complete response and the Contingent Workforce Data Award.

 As part of our commitment to increasing our transparency in all the strands of ESG, we will disclose under additional frameworks as data becomes available and in response to future incoming regulation as it relates to climate-related disclosures.